BlogInterview Tips

 Sneha Kapoor

-·8 Mar 2025·5 min read
+·8 Apr 2026·5 min read

-#tell me about yourself#interview opening answer#self introduction interview#interview tips india
+tell me about yourselfinterview opening answerself introduction interviewinterview tips india

 "Tell me about yourself" is statistically the most asked question in every type of job interview — from campus placements to C-suite executive interviews.
 Yet it is the question most candidates answer poorly.
 A strong self-introduction in an interview sets the tone for the entire conversation and is your first chance to make a memorable impression.